Yasser-G/step-react-redux/README.md

 # Step React Redux
 ![npm][npmDownloads] ![PRsBadge] ![npm][npmLicense] ![npm][npmVersion]

-### Implement React-Redux into your app in just One Step!
+### Implement React-Redux into your react web app in just One Step!

 - No Store configuration needed!
 - No MiddleWares needed, no more dispatch complications.